OpenBB-finance/OpenBB/openbb_platform/extensions/store/README.md

 "Data store 'nvda2023' added successfully."
 ```

-Additonal data can be added to the collection, and then exported as a single package.
+Additional data can be added to the collection, and then exported as a single package.

 ```python
 data = obb.equity.fundamental.metrics("NVDA", provider="yfinance")